andrewgreen76/flygreen/README.md

 __________________________________________________________________________
 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:

-- Python : pygame , venv and keyboard , logical operation conjunction.
-- C : argc/argv , string.h , strcpy() , strlen() (NOT sizeof())
-- ChatGPT hallucinations
-- Debug build , release build , assertions
+- logic gates , HDL , hardware emulation
-- Bash : 'expr' , arithmetic expansions , head , tail , setting up a password ; GDB
-- Some graphics cards can do SOUND !!
 - Dualboot partitioning
-- Git mirroring behavior
-- VMs and emulators, solutions for gaming
-- GitHub branches, pull requests, merging
-- virtual machines
   - swap area (with and without hibernation)
-- GNU GPLv2 vs. GPLv3
 __________________________________________________________________________
 TECHNICAL OBSERVATIONS MADE OVER THE PAST 24-48 HOURS:
 >>>	to trblsht/tech support dirs.